 There may be some overlap between the outputs that EGMI and SEPC WG are developing, particularly on how SIS should be considered in the National Approach to Safeguards.
 This is reflected in the draft documents that LP has produced for each working group (noting for EGMI the document was co-authored with KT).

-The EGMI have their first call on the 7th of July, prior to that the summary of the SEPC WG planned work, drafted by LG, will be circulated.
-A coordination call between the two groups has been proposed.
+The Information and Monitoring group will hold a half-day teleconference session on the 17th of July.
+Prior to that the summary of the SEPC WG planned work, drafted by LG, will be circulated.
+A coordination group involving a subset of participants from both the SEPC and Information and Monitoring teams has been proposed.

 All participants stressed that there needed to be consistency in the UN-REDD-wide approach to supporting the national implementation of safeguards.
 It was noted that consistency was needed not just between the two groups, but also the wider UN-REDD Programme.